Pacific Wrecks

 AAFPOA (Seventh Air Force): Eleven B-24s from Guam hit Susaki Airfield; during the night of 17/18 March, five B-24s again hit Susaki Airfield.
 HQ 30th Bombardment Group and the 27th, 30th and 819th Bombardment Squadrons move from Saipan to Wheeler Field with B-24s (the group will train and fly patrol missions until VJ-Day).

 SOUTHWEST PACIFIC AREA [SWPA, Far East Air Force (FEAF)]: Formosa airfields are pounded by B-24s operating in force.
 On Luzon, nearly 500 sorties are flown in support of ground forces by B-25s, A-20s, and fighters.
-B-24s hit Panay beaches preparatory to allied landings on 18 Mar and bomb troops in the combat areas on Mindanao.
+B-24s hit Panay beaches preparatory to landings on March 18 and bomb troops in the combat areas on Mindanao.
 Bacolod Airfield on Negros is also bombed.
 HQ 317th Troop Carrier Group moves from Leyte to Clark Field; the 31st Bombardment Squadron (Heavy), 5th Bombardment Group (Heavy), moves from Morotai to Guiuan Airfield with B-24s.

 Discussion Forum Daily Updates Reviews Museums Interviews & Oral Histories